• Skip to primary navigation

 Play: Things to Do in Asheville

 Asheville’s outdoor music scene is fantastic.
-Check out Salvage Station, Rabbit Rabbit, and The Grey Eagle (recently opened at The Outpost).
-Local noise ordinances require outdoor concerts to end at 10:00 p.m. which means you can hit up a show even on a “school night.”
+Plus, local noise ordinances require outdoor concerts to end at 10:00 p.m. which means you can hit up a show even on a “school night.”

 75 Coxe Avenue